 Prevention of Cervical Cancer

-- HPV Vaccines, and
+- HPV Vaccines

-- regular screening through Pap Smear tests.
+- Regular screening through Pap Smear tests

 HPV Vaccines

-Pap Smear tests
+Pap Smear Tests

-- Practicing safe sex through condoms
+- Practice safe sex using condoms

-- Quitting smoking
+- Quit smoking

-“cervical cancer gives us the chance to detect it early on and eradicate it from the root, thereby improving health outcomes”
+“Cervical cancer gives us the chance to detect it early on and eradicate it from the root, thereby improving health outcomes.”

 References

-- Cervical Cancer Prevention (PDQ®)–Patient Version
+- Cervical Cancer Prevention (PDQ®) – Patient Version

 - Can Cervical Cancer Be Prevented